 \section{Introduction}

 There is a continuing strong interest in open quantum systems interacting with an environment both from a fundamental and an experimental point of view.
-The issue is important in many areas of science spanning from chemistry over atomic, molecular and optical physics to condensed matter physics, quantum information and quantum computers \cite{Scully96,vanKampen92,Nielsen10,Feshbach58,Zanardi97, Bourennane04,Verstraete09,Diehl11}.
-The theory of open systems has in particular been developed in the field of quantum optics \cite{Breuer02,Walls94,Gardiner05} where atoms or cavity modesan atom are coupled to the radiation field.
-In recent year there has been a strong focus on decoherence, entanglement, and dissipation in the context of nano quantum systems and quantum computation \cite{Aolita15,Bellomo07,Schlosshauer07,Schlosshauer19,Paneru20,Goold16,Davidovich16}.
+The issue is important in many areas of science, spanning from chemistry over atomic, molecular, and optical physics to condensed-matter physics, quantum information, and quantum computers \cite{Scully96,vanKampen92,Nielsen10,Feshbach58,Zanardi97, Bourennane04,Verstraete09,Diehl11}.
+The theory of open systems has in particular been developed in the field of quantum optics \cite{Breuer06,Walls94,Gardiner05}, where atoms or cavity modes are coupled to the radiation field.
+In recent years there has been a strong focus on decoherence, entanglement, and dissipation in the context of nano quantum systems and quantum computation \cite{Aolita15,Bellomo07,Schlosshauer07,Schlosshauer19,Paneru20,Goold16,Davidovich16}.

-There are a variety of theoretical approaches to open quantum systems \cite{Breuer02,Gardiner05,Nakajima58, Wangsness53,Redfield65,Davies74,Majenz13,Mozgunov20,Rivas12,Plenio98,Carmichael93,Walls94, Dalibard92,Moelmer93,Rammer91,Fogedby93}.
-Unlike the situation in condensed matter physics where all degrees of freedom are in play \cite{Mahan90,Bruus04}, open quantum systems have a finite numbers of freedom, typically one or several qubits, atomic model systems or cavity modes interacting with an environment or bath composed of many degrees of freedom.
-Like in classical statistical physics \cite{Landau80,Reichl98} the bath is usually assumed to be unperturbed by the open quantum system; note, however, recent work on system-bath correlations \cite{Alipour20}.
-Defining the bath explicitly as a collection of independent quantum oscillators \cite{Caldeira83a,Caldeira83b} the properties of the bath are characterised by a spectral density and a temperature; the vacuum state corresponding to zero temperature.
+There are a variety of theoretical approaches to open quantum systems \cite{Breuer06,Gardiner05,Nakajima58,Wangsness53,Redfield65,Davies74,Majenz13,Mozgunov20,Rivas12, Plenio98,Carmichael91,Walls94,Dalibard92,Moelmer93,Rammer91,Fogedby93}.
+Unlike the situation in condensed-matter physics where all degrees of freedom come into play \cite{Mahan90,Bruus04}, open quantum systems have a finite number of degrees of freedom, typically one or several qubits, atomic model systems, or cavity modes interacting with an environment or bath composed of many degrees of freedom.
+Like in classical statistical physics \cite{Landau80,Reichl98}, the bath is usually assumed to be unperturbed by the open quantum system; note, however, recent work on system-bath correlations \cite{Alipour20}.
+Defining the bath explicitly as a collection of independent quantum oscillators \cite{Caldeira83a,Caldeira83b} the properties of the bath are characterized by a spectral density and a temperature; the vacuum state corresponds to zero temperature.